BMW Car Club of America

-- Nominating Committee.
-At its August meeting, or as soon thereafter as practicable, the Board shall select a nominating committee consisting of no fewer than three members in good standing, of whom one must be a Board member and one must not be a Board member.
+Nominating Committee.
+At its August meeting, or as soon thereafter as practicable, the Board shall select a nominating committee consisting of no fewer than three members in good standing, of whom one must be a Board member and one may not be a Board member.

-- Duties of Nominating Committee.
+Duties of Nominating Committee.
 The Nominating Committee shall solicit and accept applications, from any eligible members, for Board positions for the next calendar year.
-In addition, the committee shall publish, in the September Zündfolge, a notice soliciting nominees for elected board positions.
-Further, the Committee shall solicit from nominees statements in support of their candidacy, for publication in Zündfolge in accordance with editorial guidelines.
+In addition, the committee shall publish, in the next Zündfolge and electronic publication, a notice soliciting nominees for elected board positions.
+Further, the Committee shall solicit from nominees statements in support of their candidacy, for publication in Zündfolge and the club electronic publication in accordance with editorial guidelines.

-- Closing dates.
-The closing dates for nominations and nominees’ supporting statements shall be dates in October to be determined by the Board of Directors and announced no later than the September Zündfolge.
-Statements and a ballot shall be published in the November Zündfolge.
+Closing dates.
+The closing dates for nominations and nominees’ supporting statements shall generally be dates in October to be determined by the Board of Directors and announced no later than a September Zündfolge and electronic publication.
+Statements and a ballot shall be published in a November Zündfolge or electronic publication.
 No position shall be included on the ballot if the position is uncontested.
 No provision for write-in votes will be made, and no write-in votes will be counted.

-- Counting ballots.
-Ballots will be counted by two Active or Honorary members not seeking or holding Club offices or directorships, to be selected by the Board of Directors, who shall certify the election results in writing.
-Ballots shall be counted one month after the ballots are mailed out.
+Counting ballots.
+Ballots will be counted by two Active or Honorary members not seeking or holding Club offices or directorships, to be selected by the Board of Directors, who shall certify the election results.
+Ballots shall be counted at the last scheduled board meeting of the year.

-- Election results shall be printed no later than the February issue of Zündfolge.
+Election results shall be published no later than the following issue of Zündfolge and by electronic publication.

 6.5 Procedure for appointed Board positions.
-At its regular December meeting, or as soon thereafter in December as is practicable, the outgoing Board of Directors shall select by ballot a director for each appointed position, by majority vote of those Directors present and voting.
+At its last regular meeting of the year, or as soon thereafter as is practicable, the outgoing Board of Directors shall select a director for each appointed position, by majority vote of those Directors present and voting.
 Appointed directors so chosen shall assume office on January 1.
-The names and positions of appointed directors shall be published no later than the February Zündfolge.
+The names and positions of appointed directors shall be published no later than the next Zündfolge and electronic publication.

 6.6 Removal of Directors.
 Any director may be removed for good cause, including unexcused absence from three consecutive Board meetings, by a two-thirds vote of the Board.
 Prior to removal, the Director shall be given at least two weeks’ written notice and an opportunity to appear and address the Board.